Acidaemia by ketones

 - Repeat the test with a new test strip.
 If you get a high or low result again, contact your doctor immediately.

 Possibilities of self-control - Determination of blood ketones

 For some years now there are blood glucose meters available that can also measure blood ketones with the corresponding ketone test strips.
 The blood ketone determination is a more accurate, faster (8 seconds) and less conspicuous alternative to the previous urine ketone determination.
 A beginning ketoacidosis can be detected 1-2 hours earlier in the blood than in the urine.
 This represents an important window of action for you.

 Do causal research to avoid future ketoacidosis!

 Even with all caution, ketoacidosis does occur once in a lifetime with diabetes.
 It is important to take the right action at the right time, to recognise the cause and to act with foresight in order to avoid repeated severe metabolic derailments.
-Patients who consciously or unconsciously discontinue insulin administration risk insulin supply gaps that lead to massive hyperglycemia within just a few hours.
+Persons who consciously or unconsciously discontinue insulin administration risk insulin supply gaps that lead to massive hyperglycemia within just a few hours.
 Carriers of insulin pumps should exercise particular caution in this respect.
 The basal insulin supply must be guaranteed at all times, which means that replacement materials and insulin should always be available.
 Even during physical activity or a carbohydrate-free meal, the body needs a certain amount of insulin to maintain normal metabolism.
-Making the right decisions can only be learned through structured patient training.
+Making the right decisions can only be learned through structured training.
 If necessary, what has been learned should be refreshed.